Jri-creator/rokomote/README.md

-Rokomote was created as an easier solution for users who are either afraid of the terminal or for terminal users like me who would prefer performing terminal actions an easier way. roku-cli was built similar to this one, but requires more dependencies and actions.
+Rokomote was created as an easier solution for users who are either afraid of the terminal or for terminal users like me who would prefer performing terminal actions an easier way. roku-cli was built similarly to this one but requires more dependencies and actions.
 Rokomote was built as an alternative, easier solution.